THISISDINOSAUR/Anatomy/README.md

 A DSL  capable of specifying parameterised arbitrary skeletons.
 Designed to be used to create procedural creature generators.
 For example, a single bird skeleton could be defined, with parameters that modify various aspects of it, so that, depending on the parameter values, different bird species can be represented.

 This is the first two steps in the pipeline for THE DINOSAUR GENERATOR, containing both the language, and the server that serves the generated results (as well as associated information, such as information on the allowed parameter values, and the defined presets):
 Anatomy definition -> Racket server -> Web UI
+And now also with inbuilt rendering:
+Anatomy definition -> Racket UI

 Example dinosaur, with animated changing parameter values:
 ![Example dinosaur](http://thecreativeperiod.com/elle/images/theDinosaurGeneratorSmall.gif)

-I think it's worth writing a Racket front end to speed up the feedback loop when making changes to an anatomy definition (in the REPL spirit)

 ## Current TODO